Bremerton gears up for first game, return of praying coach Joe Kennedy

 On the last question, he’s not saying.
 Everything’s been leading up to Friday’s game, he said, “the fine bow” on top of his Supreme Court victory, which overturned lower court rulings and the public school district’s directive against overt activity while on duty that could be taken as an endorsement of religion.
 He insisted he can’t think further ahead than Friday.

 Kennedy has another life now.
-Three years ago, he quit his job as a quality improvement manager at the Naval shipyard in Bremerton — coaching was a part-time gig paying only a few thousand dollars a year — and his wife gave up her position as human resources supervisor for the Bremerton school district.
+Three years ago, he quit his job as a quality improvement manager at the naval shipyard in Bremerton — coaching was a part-time gig paying only a few thousand dollars a year — and his wife gave up her position as human resources supervisor for the Bremerton School District.
 They moved to Pensacola, Fla., near her father, and bought a house.

-Represented by a publicist, Kennedy has a ghostwritten book out in October, “Average Joe: The Coach Joe Kennedy Story,” and a movie in the works that he says is being produced by the people behind the popular “God is Not Dead” series.
+Represented by a publicist, Kennedy has a ghostwritten book out in October, “Average Joe: The Coach Joe Kennedy Story,” and a movie in the works that he says is being produced by the people behind the popular “God Is Not Dead” series.

 While he said he’s not getting rich, he earns additional money telling his life story to religious and political groups.
 Politicians seek his endorsement, including he said, Republican presidential candidate Ron DeSantis.